 What are electric vehicles and why do we want them?

-Electric vehicles (EVs) are cars and trucks that can run partly or fully on electricity, and which can be connected to an external source of power to charge up, just like your phone.
+Electric vehicles (EVs) are cars and trucks that can run partly or entirely on electricity and can be connected to an external power source to charge up, just like your phone.
 Some types rely entirely on an electrical charge, and some types can be charged up and filled with gasoline, like a regular car.

 Does the County have any electric vehicle charging stations?